 The trick for combining frequent blog post updates For SEO benefits

-It can be overwhelming cranking out a fresh new blog post everyday.
+It can be overwhelming cranking out a fresh new blog post everyday, so don’t!
+Just rewrite / update the old ones.
 I have some tips how you can combine a frequent blog post strategy for maximum SEO benefits.

-- Blog about one long-tail keyword – Let your blog post have one specific question and answer it from all aspects.
+- Blog about one main keyword and naturally add long-tail keywords – Let your blog post have one specific question and answer it from all aspects.
 This helps you concentrate on one topic rather than getting overwhelmed about sub topics.
-Your next blog post can be related to the topic, select another long-tail keyword and link to it in your post!

 - Link to related content in your blog post – If you have a blog post about “How to use instagram for your local business” write another blog post “10 Creative ways how to use instagram for your business.”
 Now link these blog posts together and you’re cooking with fire!